dana-team/rcs-ocm-deployer/README.md

 2. `sync`: The controller controls the lifecycle of the `ManifestWork` CR in the namespace of the chosen Managed Cluster.
 The `ManifestWork` contains the `Capp` CR as well as all the `Secrets` and `Volumes` referenced in the `Capp` CR, thus making sure that all the `Secrets` and `Volumes` also exist on the Managed Cluster, in the same namespace the `Capp CR` exists in on the Hub Cluster.

-3. `addOns`:
-    - `status addon`: By applying this add-on to the Hub Cluster, the `Capp` status will automatically be synced back from Managed/Spoke Clusters to the Hub cluster.
-It has two components:
-      - `agent` - deployed on the Managed/Spoke clusters; responsible for syncing the `Capp` status between the Managed Cluster and the Hub Cluster.
-      - `manager` - deployed on the Hub Cluster; responsible for deploying the `agent` on the Managed/Spoke clusters.
-    - `score addon`: Based on the [resource-usage-collect-addon](https://github.com/open-cluster-management-io/addon-contrib/tree/main/resource-usage-collect-addon), this add-on implements an  `AddonPlacementScore` which gives a score to each Managed Cluster.
-The score is in the range of [-100, 100] and is computed from collecting resource usage information (CPU Request and Memory Request).

 ## Getting Started

 ### Prerequisites